yatw/BookmarksManager/README.md

 #### Ambition

-Sometime you stumble upon a really great article, a good tutorial, or an excellent piece of advice.
-You could store it in your browser's bookmark, but it stops being useful after 20 links or so.
+Great articles, good tutorials, and excellent advices...
+You could store them in your browser's bookmark, but it stops being useful after 20 links or so.

-There are many bookmark managers out there, but I wanted one that is free, reliable and customized, so I will make one myself.

 #### How to use